 We are committed to reducing energy consumption and reducing our carbon footprint.

-In 2017 we embarked on and completed a refurbishment of our head office facility.
+In 2017 we embarked on and completed a refurbishment of our Pub Support Centre.
 An important part of the specification for delivering this major project was to harness solutions for reduction in energy costs and emissions associated with operating the site.
 LED lighting and a high efficiency heat recovery VRF system were installed along with more efficient computers and monitors.
 The consumption data for this financial year confirms that our overall energy consumption at our office facility is 16% lower in the year following the refurbishment.

 Along with our head office facility our managed businesses are within our direct operational control and we seek to deliver best practice in management of waste disposal, recycling and energy efficiency.
 At a commercial level we recognise that updating older buildings with new, more efficient technology can help reduce the energy demands of those businesses, lowering operating costs and improving profitability.
 By improving energy performance this also helps us reduce our carbon footprint and become a greener business, something we know is important to all our stakeholders.